mpjovanovich/course-notes/content/SDEV120/selection.md

 #### Demo Programs

 Number is even

-Number is odd
+- Order processing logic:
+  - Default ship date = 5 days from order date
+  - If payment not received, ship date = 14 days from order date
+  - If out of stock, ship date = 30 days from order date
+  - If rush order, ship date = 1 days from order date

-(We will do even or odd shortly.)
+(We will do even or odd in a single program shortly.)

 ## Dual Alternative